tprrt/meta-exiguous/README.rst

 -----

 - Update CI tests to run them on github, blessing travis, circle...
-- Upstream stable distribution configurations for all layers
+- Clean and upstream stable distribution configurations for all layers
-- Upstream machines configuration
+- Clean and upstream machines configuration
-- Upstream new recipes
+- Clean and upstream new recipes

 Upstreaming
 -----------